julienvollering/DSMdepth/ms/ms.md

 Specifically, we aim to: (1) quantify the accuracy of predictions from topographic and radiometric variables, and (2) identify key predictive variables.
 Reflecting on our results and the need for continued improvement in peat depth maps, we close by discussing implications for digital soil mapping of peat depth.

-To our knowledge, this is the first study to predict peat depth from airborne radiometric data using machine learning algorithms.
+To our knowledge, this is the first study to predict continuous peat depth from airborne radiometric data using machine learning.
-Where airborne radiometric data have previously been used to predict peat depth, it has been through modeling techniques less suited for prediction and spatial extrapolation [e.g., @keaneySpatialStatisticsEstimate2013; @gatisMappingUplandPeat2019; @siemonAirborneElectromagneticRadiometric2020].
+Where airborne radiometric data have previously been used to predict continuous peat depth, it has been through modeling techniques less suited for prediction and spatial extrapolation [e.g., @keaneySpatialStatisticsEstimate2013; @gatisMappingUplandPeat2019; @siemonAirborneElectromagneticRadiometric2020].
-Where machine learning algorithms have previously been used on airborne radiometric data, it has been to predict peat extent rather than depth [e.g., @olearyDigitalSoilMapping2022].
+Where machine learning has previously been used with airborne radiometric data, it has been to predict peat extent or depth classes rather than continuous depth [e.g., @olearyDigitalSoilMapping2022; @pohjankukkaDigitalMappingPeat2025].

 # Materials and methods

 ## Sites

 To assess the predictive value of terrain and radiometric data for mapping peat depth, we chose two sites with conspicuously different physical geography: Skrimfjella in eastern Norway (Fig. \@ref(fig:map-sites)a) and Ørskogfjellet in western Norway (Fig. \@ref(fig:map-sites)b).
 These sites were chosen because they were covered by radiometric data from airborne surveys, had relatively little built-up area, and were accessible by road.
 Ørskogfjellet was additionally chosen for its relatively uniform bedrock geology, which should improve the peat depth signal in radiometric data, all else being equal [@minasnyDigitalMappingPeatlands2019].

 \begin{figure}
 \includegraphics[height=0.81\textheight]{figures/map-sites} \caption{Study areas with land cover at Skrimfjella (a) and Ørskogfjellet (b).
 To fit the scale of the maps, the land cover shown here is from the AR50 national land resource dataset, which has simplified geometry with respect to the AR5 dataset that is used in the study.
-Terrain is visualized with light orange contour lines at intervals of 100 m, and a hillshade with slope 45° and azimuth 225°.
+Terrain is visualized with light orange contour lines at intervals of 100 m, and a hillshade with slope $45^\circ$ and azimuth $225^\circ$.
 AR50 data are from Norwegian Institute of Bioeconomy Research under the Norwegian Licence for Open Government Data (https://data.norge.no/nlod/en/1.0) and terrain data are from the Norwegian Mapping Authority under the Creative Commons Attribution 4.0 International license (https://creativecommons.org/licenses/by/4.0/).}(\#fig:map-sites)
 \end{figure}

 At Skrimfjella we delineated a study area of 34 km^2^ based on radiometric coverage (limiting to the west) and accessibility (limiting to the south), as part of a pilot project (Fig. \@ref(fig:map-sites)a).